Quantum sensing with tunable superconducting qubits: optimization and speed-up: Coherence of the sensor

-{\it Purcell relaxation.} The Purcell relaxation rate of the qubit depends on the qubit-resonator detuning $\Delta = \vert\omega_q-\omega_r\vert$.
+The Purcell relaxation rate of the qubit depends on the qubit-resonator detuning $\Delta = \vert\omega_q-\omega_r\vert$.
 If the multi-mode model for the resonator is employed~\cite{Purcell_rate}, it is not symmetric with respect to the readout resonator frequency $\omega_r$.
-We consider the case when the qubit sensor is operated at a frequency below the resonator where the relaxation rates are substantially lower.
+For simplicity, we consider the qubit sensor operated at a frequency below the resonator where the relaxation rates are substantially lower.
 To keep the fidelity of the readout the same for all possible points of operation, a qubit-resonator detuning $\Delta=2\pi\times 2\ \rm{GHz}$ is kept constant.
 The resonator single-mode formula for the relaxation rate in the resonator reads

 Eq.~(\ref{Purcell_rate}) gives us an overestimated relaxation rate~\cite{Purcell_rate} and provides a conservative estimate.
 We will use a total resonator decay rate of $\kappa=0.5\ \rm{MHz}$ for our computations as this is a good representation of readout resonator width.
 The qubit-resonator coupling strength $g_{01}$ in Eq.~(\ref{Purcell_rate}) depends on the maximal qubit frequency $f_q^{\rm{max}}$ and external flux $\Phi$ as